-- Compliance assurance (Pre/post-marketing).
+- Compliance assurance (pre- and post-marketing).

 - Accurate business decisions

-- Confirmed market accessibility
+- Smooth market access

-- Clarity on possible regulatory impact
+- Clear regulatory impact

-- Shorter launch timelines
+- Sooner launch timelines

 - Controlled budget